 Not everyone with the symptoms above will have cancer but see your GP if you are concerned.

 FDCS is often misdiagnosed as other conditions.
-If your doctor suspects you have FDCS, they will order a range of diagnostic tests to confirm the diagnosis and refer you to a specialist for treatment.
+If your doctor suspects you have FDCS, they may order the following tests to confirm the diagnosisthe process of identifying a disease based on signs and symptoms, patient history and medical test results and refer you to a specialist for treatment: